Servir-Mekong/hydra-floods/docs/index.md

 ```
 _(This script is complete, it should run "as is")_

-At the end of the script execution, there will be an [Earth Engine export task](https://developers.google.com/earth-engine/exporting#to-asset) that running the process on the EE servers for use later in the EE platform.
-The resulting surface water image should look like the following.
+At the end of the script execution, there will be an [Earth Engine export task](https://developers.google.com/earth-engine/exporting#to-asset) running the process on the EE servers for use later in the EE platform.
+The resulting surface water image should look like the following figure.
+It should be noted that `hydrafloods` can scale quickly and easily by simply changing the start or end time and region to process, allowing for processing of surface water maps with minimal effort in terms of coding.

 ![Quick Start Results](img/quick_start_results.png)
 <!-- html code for figure caption -->